-The registered head office of the Group is located at Al Gurg Tower 3, Riggat Al Buteen, Emirate of Dubai, U.A.E.
+The registered head office of the Group is located in Business Village, B Block, Port Saeed Area, Deira, Emirate of Dubai, U.A.E.

-The Group consists of Tamweel P.S.C. and its subsidiaries registered up to 31 December 2017, as listed below:
+The Group consists of Tamweel P.S.C. and its subsidiaries registered up to 31 December 2018, as listed below:

-Subsidiaries Beneficial ownership Principal activity Country of incorporation Tamweel Property (1) Limited 100% SPE for purchase of assets D.I.F.C, U.A.E.
-Tamweel ESOT Limited 100% SPE for investment in shares British Virgin Islands
+Subsidiaries Beneficial ownership Principal activity Country of incorporation Tamweel ESOT Limited 100% SPE for investment in shares British Virgin Islands Tamweel Property (1) Limited 100% SPE for purchase of assets D.I.F.C, U.A.E.